 Applicants should budget around US$250,000-$300,000 for their TLD application, and along with the costs and the many legal conditions you should know you can only ever use them for sub-domains, e.g. anyterm.anything.
 In spite of these difficulties, however, many hundreds of .anything TLDs have now been registered by companies and organizations worldwide.

 A few of the registered domains you might recognize are; .netflix, .honda, .microsoft and .hsbc.
 Of course, any word + .anything generates an ‘exact’ name (however good or bad the expression may be) and create.hsbc is an example of this and how development is taking place.

 What does .anything mean for the web?

 Hundreds of household-name global businesses are now committing billions of dollars, collectively, to the promotion of these identities.
-This will surely result in two things happening:
+This will surely help to result in two things occurring:

 Everything is about the dot…

 …or its enlarged version, the circle.
 The planets and stars are all circular.
 The circle is, by far, the most alluring symbol, which is why dots and circles are so commonly found in corporate logo’s and other branding.

 The common expressions Circle of Life and Connecting the Dots… Even when reading ancient Latin you can be forgiven for thinking you’re looking at ‘exact’ domains – on every page.
 The reason is the Romans often made use of the Interpunct to punctuate their words (the inscription on The Pantheon, in Rome, is a good example of this).